kapouer/matchdom/README.md

 ### assign:destination:source?

-Assigns value at source path (defaults to `ctx.data`) to value at destination path (and mutates data).
+Assigns value at source path (defaults to current value) to value at destination path.

+Paths are relative to current value.

 Supports assigning an object to a URLSearchParams instance.